telerik/ajax-docs/controls/formdecorator/how-to/decorating-radwindow-when-decorationzoneid-is-set.md

 ---
 title: Decorating RadWindow When DecorationZoneID Is Set
-page_title: Decorating RadWindow When DecorationZoneID Is Set | UI for ASP.NET AJAX Documentation
+page_title: Decorating RadWindow When DecorationZoneID Is Set | RadFormDecorator for ASP.NET AJAX Documentation
 description: Decorating RadWindow When DecorationZoneID Is Set
 slug: formdecorator/how-to/decorating-radwindow-when-decorationzoneid-is-set
 tags: decorating,radwindow,when,decorationzoneid,is,set